qqiaoxiang/Learning-from-demonstrations/README.md

 3. Training\
     Per epoch - 'n_cycles': 50\
-    Training batches per cycle - 'n_batches': 40\
     'batch_size': 256\
-    'n_test_rollouts': 10, number of test rollouts per epoch\
-    'bc_loss': 1, use the behavior cloning loss as an auxilliary loss\
+    'bc_loss_function': 1, use the behavior cloning loss as an auxilliary loss\
-    'q_filter': 1, use Q value filter on the Actor outputs\
+    'filter': 1, use Q value filter on the Actor outputs\
     'num_demo': 100, number of expert demomonstration episodes\
     'demo_batch_size': 128, number of samples to be used from the demonstrations buffer\
     'prm_loss_weight': 0.001, primary loss\